EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/shieldperf.rst

 **Ads**

 Ads may cause the page to load slowly (up to 30%-50% slower).
 To avoid this, make sure that ad blocking service is enabled.
-To verify that ad blocking is enabled, use this site: https://ads-blocker.com/testing/
+To verify that ad blocking is enabled, use this `site <https://ads-blocker.com/testing/>`_.

 **High CPU usage on the browser nodes**